You may have heard that SEO is essential when you want to increase traffic to your website.

 But, quality matters more than quantity.

-If you invest in link building as part of your SEO efforts, target links from high-authority, high-traffic websites.
+If you invest in link building as part of your SEO efforts, target links from topically relevant, popular websites in your niche.

 User Experience (UX) Impacts Rankings